faros-ai/airbyte-connectors/sources/README.md

 `package.json` and the ExampleSource class in `src/index.ts` with the name of your source.

-Go back to the root folder of the repo and run `lerna bootstrap --hoist` to install the dependencies for all the sources, including our `new-source`.
+Go back to the root folder of the repo and run `npm i` to install the dependencies for all the sources, including our `new-source`.

 ### 2: Implement Spec command